Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Specific models and dynamical evolution

 \subsubsection{Case $l<0$}

 In this case the autonomous system takes the form

 and the planes $x=0$, $y=0$, $\xi=0$, $\xi =1$ and $x+y=1 $ constitute invariant manifolds, making the phase space domain $\mathbf{R}$ positively invariant.
 The critical points and their properties are presented in Table \ref{Table-M2}.
-In particular, the system exhibits three isolated critical points (namely, $D_{0}$ , $D_1$ and $D_2$) and two curves of critical points (namely, $D_3$ and $D_4$).
-These are the following.
+In particular, the system exhibits three isolated critical points (namely, $D_{0}$ , $D_1$ and $D_2$) and two curves of critical points (namely, $D_3$ and $D_4$) (See Fig.~\ref{fig-(ii)c}).
+These are the following. (\texttt{i}) $\bf{D_0}$ : This critical point is stable, dominated by dark matter, and super-accelerating. (\texttt{ii}) $\bf{D_1}$ : It is a saddle point (which can be shown by analytical and numerical elaboration), corresponding to dark-matter dominated accelerated solution. (\texttt{iii}) $\bf{D_2}$ : It is a saddle point corresponding to radiation-dominated decelerating phase. (\texttt{iv}) $\bf{D_3}$ : This curve of critical points exhibits unstable behavior (as can be shown by numerical elaboration and Fig. \ref{fig-(ii)c})), and it is characterized by the coexistence of radiation and baryon. (\texttt{v}) $\bf{D_4}$ : The points of this critical curve are normally hyperbolic, exhibiting stable behavior, corresponding to decelerating phase where dark and baryonic matter coexist.